sanjitc/Cloud-Pak-for-Data/Upgrade/Fusion 252 to 272/Fusion_Upgrade_272.md

 5. In OpenShift operator index pod failed with CrashLoop.
 Error: "cache requires rebuild: cache reports digest as xxx, but computed digest is yyy".
    > It's a [problem related to oc-mirror](https://access.redhat.com/solutions/7041232).
 Need to download latest oc-mirror binary, then mirrored images using the new binary.

+6. While collecting logs before upgrade it was noticed that log collection takes very long time because logcollector pods were OOM killed and restarted multiple times.
+   > Edit the logcollector deployment(ibm-spectrum-fusion-ns project) and increase the memory limit of the logcollector pod.